 If you have been living together uninterruptedly during more than 2 years, or the relationship has been formalized through a Notary, or there is a common child, then the law recognizes your situation as one of a civil partnership.
 On today’s post, we want to address the most relevant points to consider when formalizing a pareja de hecho.
 We will analyze the related legislation, the rights that emanate from it, and how do the different legal provisions incise depending on the autonomous community in which we are settled.

 Spanish Civil Partnership Legislation

 It will be of great relevance to understand the legislation related to the civil partnership.
 For that purpose, and as we are located in Barcelona, we will focus on the Catalan law.
 Under that law, El artículo 234 del Libro II del Código Civil de Cataluña (Ley 25/2010 de 29 de Julio), states that two people (whether men or women) who share a daily coexistence, prolonged in time, thus engaged in a life analogous to marriage, can be registered as a De Facto Couple (pareja de hecho).

-This would be the main requirements for the fact union in Spain in 2019.
+This would be the main requirements for the fact union in Spain.

 Territorial Scope and rights of the civil partnership